tomhendra/courses/11-master-the-coding-interview/README.md

 #### Exercise: Your Biggest Weakness.

 I can be a perfectionist, and over tweak things.
 With my portfolio I tried to make it as good as possible before deployment and took a long time to launch.
 So before starting projct X, I Googled 'How to speed up software development' which led me to agile processes.
 I downloaded Jira and used it to develop Project X as a MVP, and improved upon my process, learning about CI along the way.
 My previous job included a continuous improvement initiative where we analysed our processes and looked for ways to make them more efficient, which seems to be a well established paradigm in software development, but I think it helps that I already have the mindset instilled from my previous work, which leads me to always ask "how can things be done more efficiently to drive down cost".

+### Any questions for me?

+- These should be prepared.
+- Ask 1-3 questions.
+- Ask questions that demonstrate you are really interested in the company.
+- How you have thought well about why you want to work there.
+- Focus on them, not the company, not yourself.
+Use the word "YOU".
+- Interviewers are humans too, and like to talk about themselves too.
+Use this to your advantage.
+- Mention something that hey mention - shows you are paying attention.
+- Listen to what they say about themselves during the interview, and bring it up again at the end to tailor the question to them.
+Use their name, and use what you know about them to ask them a specific question.
+- Examples:
+  - What is greatest mistake you made in the first month of the job and what did you do?
+  - Where do you see this company going in the next 3-5 years?
+You have better knowledge of the company than I do and I would like to see where the company is headed?
+  - Why did you join this company?
+  - Have you seen your skills grow in the past year?
+  - How does the company deal with mistakes?
+  - What they wish someone had told them when they had just started their job at the company.
+- All genuine questions, targeted at the interviewer, to create a better bond with the interviewer, and show you are human.